 - Science focuses exclusively on the natural world.
-It does not deal with supernatural explanations. - Science is a way of learning about what is in the natural world,, e.g., - how the natural world works, - how the natural world got to be the way it is. - predictions about the natural world of the future. - Science is not simply a collection of facts; it is also a path to understanding.
+It does not deal with supernatural explanations. - Science is a way of learning about what is in the natural world,, e.g., - how the natural world works, - how the natural world got to be the way it is. - predictions about the natural world of the future. - Science is not simply a collection of facts; it is also a path to analyzing and understanding facts and observations.